jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 Inoculating

 - Inoculating (Putting the stock culture into the saltwater to make your culture) must be done in biosafety cabinet
+- There are two ways that inoculating may be done, by adding the

 - If moving algae into a 1000 mL flask:
 	- Make sure the 1000 mL is autoclaved and UV sterilized for fifteen minutes